 The primary purpose of the apparatus is to measure thermal properties as function of surface color and texture.
-The four vertical faces of the cube each have a different surface: dull black, polished black, white and bright tin.
+The four vertical faces of the cube each have a different surface: blackened, roughened, varnished and polished.
 A hole on the top face allows the cube to be filled with water.